New-Project-Final-Final-WIP/ResonitePackageExporter/README.md

 This only allows exporting to Resonite, there is no conversion back into Neos

+You can import Worlds into Resonite using the [ImportWorldResonitePackage mod](https://github.com/badhaloninja/ImportWorldResonitePackage)

 ## This is experimental, there is a chance for data loss when importing to resonite
 The project is a little bit of a mess at the moment